 We closely monitor the impact of our water use, and require all plants to comprehensively evaluate local source water vulnerabilities and risk.
-Each facility is required to complete a comprehensive risk assessment, composed of 72 risk factors across 21 risk categories on water-related issues, in which the salient issues surrounding its operations are comprehensively addressed.
+Each facility is required to complete a comprehensive risk assessment, composed of 72 risk factors across 20 risk categories on water-related issues, in which the salient issues surrounding its operations are comprehensively addressed.
 The local teams then take the results of this risk assessment, and implement mitigation and management plans.
-In India, a number of our bottling facilities lie in areas that considered to be under Extremely High, or High water stress, according to the WRI's aquedeuct tool.
+In India, a number of our bottling facilities lie in areas that are considered to be under Extremely High, or High water stress, according to the WRI's aqueduct tool.
 As such, the management and mitigation actions are focused on increasing water availability and increasing water efficiency.
-For example, at Mehandiganj plant in Varanasi district of Uttar Pradesh, local NGOs and Hindustan Coca-Cola installed the first rainwater harvesting project nearly 15 years ago.
-Since then, the partnership has commissioned 38 rainwater harvesting structures to recharge ground water.
-We continue to improve water efficiency in our plants including introducing water reuse technology.
-Additionally, since 2009, Anandana-The Coca-Cola India Foundation-has created more than 13 billion liters of water replenishment potential through 150 community water conservation projects, impacting over 600,000 lives across 500+ villages in remote and water-stressed areas across the country.
-The projects emphasize community participation with a focus on women, who often reach supervisory roles in village "Pani Samitis" (water committees), to ensure the maintenance and sustainability of the community water projects.
+As a case study, in Uttar Pradesh, local NGOs and our bottling partner installed the first rainwater harvesting project nearly 15 years ago.
+Since then, the partnership has commissional 39 rainwater harvesting structures to recharge ground water and we continue to improve water efficiency in our plants including introducing water reuse technology.
+Additionally, between 2019 and 2020 we installed a new rainwater harvesting system at our facility in Kursi, Uttar Pradesh with the potential to save 48,000 liters of water per year.
+In the Company has invested over \$41 million in the last 10 years in water-related projects in and around our facilities in India in locations under Extremely High or High water stress.
+These projects include the construction of check dams, installation of surface water tanks and reverse osmosis systems, in addition to rain water harvesting systems.